MainaMwangiy/UoP-Python-CW/README.md

 TASK:

-  Your  task  is  to  write  a  program  to  display  patchwork  samples,  an  example  of  which  isillustrated below.
+  Your  task  is  to  write  a  program  to  display  patchwork  samples,  an  example  of  which  is illustrated below.
 The actual patchworks your program will display will depend on your student number and on the user’s inputs.

   A patchwork sample is made up of patches of two different designs and three colours.
 Patchworks are square and can be of three different sizes: 5×5,7×7 and 9×9.